eel-brah/PrismPlay/README.md

 * **Skill-based Bouncing**: The ball's reflection angle changes based on where it hits the paddle (top, center, or bottom), allowing for strategic "angled" shots.
 * **High-Speed Fairness**: The engine uses **Swept Collision Detection** to prevent the ball from "tunneling" through paddles at high velocities.

-### Modes

-* **Online Multiplayer**: Matchmaking system with server-authoritative physics (60 ticks per second) to prevent cheating.
-* **Local/AI Mode**: Features an AI opponent that predicts ball trajectories and simulates human-like reaction delays and errors.
-* **Disconnection Handling**: If a player loses connection, the game pauses with a "grace period" timer, allowing them to reconnect before forfeiting.

----

 ## 🦠 Game 2: Agario-style Arena